NoMan2000/udacity-full-stack/python/python-basics.md

 The function `primes` has a default argument, `n=1`.
 The `while(True)` creates an infinite loop.
 If this isn't exited via a `break` statement, it will execute forever and crash the Python interpreter.

+The `n +=1` means "Take the current value of n and add one to it.".
+You will see the post-increment operator in several other languages look like this `++` and has the same meaning.

 The function `isprime` takes an argument of `n`, used to denote number.
 If the number is 1, it returns false.
 The `for in range` loop generates a range of numbers, the min number on the left hand side and the max number on the right hand side.
 The value of x on each iteration of the loop will be the next number in the range.

 ```
 for x in range(2, 5):